Friends of Literacy welcomes volunteers from throughout the community.

 During the last fiscal year, 77 volunteers devoted 4,709 hours to assisting FOL students both in and outside of the classroom.

 Please read our Volunteer FAQs for more information.

 VOLUNTEER ORIENTATION AND TRAINING

 FOL offers a volunteer orientation and training program as either a one-day session or two evening sessions on an as-needed basis.
 Anyone who wishes to volunteer in any aspect must complete the entire program.
-A $25 donation is required at the first class to cover training expenses.
 In addition to service to programs and students, FOL volunteers have opportunities to participate in ongoing training, an annual appreciation party and an array of FOL activities and events.

 Training includes background about Friends of Literacy, adult learners and effective tutoring skills.
 Learning skills and basic academic skills are also reviewed.
 Anyone who completes an online application will be placed on the notification list for the next session and will receive messages about the dates, times and location as dates are available.
 To register, click here: VOLUNTEER APPLICATION, and complete the application form to get started in a rewarding volunteer experience.

 The next volunteer training date has not been determined.
 Please complete a volunteer application to be notified of future training workshops.